profile picture

 • Update: The kinT kinesis keyboard controller from 2020 is an updated version, with several improvements over the older 2013 design!
 The Kinesis Advantage Contoured is an ergonomic keyboard which I have been using for four years.
 It has many features that make it a great keyboard, and it’s certainly the best I have ever used.
 Read more →

 • OpenWrt is a nice FOSS Linux firmware (primarily) for wireless routers, which I use for many years.
 Even though I never experienced a problem with my routers, I’d like to be prepared for hardware failures, software failures and getting my router compromised.
-Read more →
+Here is a short description of each scenario so that it is clear what I mean: Read more →

 • About 4 years ago, I started tracking my configuration files with git.
 The advantages of storing configuration files in some repository are numerous: You can destroy your configuration/computer and easily revert to a known good state.
 You can easily distribute and update the same set of configfiles across multiple machines (especially virtual machines or other test setups).
+You can refer other people to your configfiles if you store them in a public repository.
+This article describes the way I use git to track my configfiles.
+My solution is simple and should be easy to understand even if you have not used git extensively before.
 Read more →

 • I just released github.com/mstap/android-davsync, a FOSS tool with which you can (automatically or manually) upload photos to your WebDAV server.
 Read more →

 • Previously, my workflow regarding replying to bugreports outside my own packages was very uncomfortable: I first downloaded the mbox archive from the BTS, then imported that in claws-mail, hit reply all, remove submit@, add bugnumber@, then send the email.
 Therefore, I decided to hack up a little elisp function to automate this process for notmuch.
-Read more →
+It first downloads the message from the BTS, adds it to the notmuch database, then calls notmuch-mua-reply on the message and fixes the To: header: Read more →

 2013 › February